doinginc/culture/docs/expedited-procedure.md

 ## Conclusion

-* Summary email to team (Include any revelant PR's/Sprintly's/links).
+* Summary email to team (Include any revelant PR's / Sprintly Ticket's / links).
 * Communication to origin of report; support center or other department.

 **[⬆ back to top](#expedited-procedure)**